nalDaniels/ECSDeployment2/Documentation.md

 # Purpose:
-To deploy a two-tier retail banking application to containers using Elastic Container Service.
+To deploy a two-tier retail banking application to containers using Elastic Container Service on Fargate.
+Terraform was used to create the infrastructure for Jenkins and the containers.
+To familiarize myself with using ECS service and private subnets to make our application for fault-tolerant and secure.

 # Steps to Deployment
 ## 1. Use Terraform to Create Infrastructure for Jenkins Manager and Agents